 What Services are Provided through Adult Day Centers?

 “Individualized therapeutic, social, and health services…”—NADSA

 Regardless of the category an adult day program falls into, most offer the following services for clients:

 Social and emotional support—A major component of adult day services is the development of community.
 Within a day program, seniors can enjoy socializing while also remaining mentally stimulated.
 They may play cards and board games with their peers and volunteers, participate in fun activities like arts and crafts projects, and watch performances and demonstrations from community groups.
 Day centers often have outdoor space and gardens which the clients are invited to care for.
 Some centers also offer small group outings and field trips out into the community.

 Personal care—Adult day programs assist clients with activities of daily living including eating, toileting, bathing, taking medicine, and walking.
 They may also offer assistance with personal grooming, including hair and nail care.

 Nutritious meals and snacks—Most adult day programs (85%) include daily meals and snacks at no additional cost to clients (Metlife ADS Study, 2010).
 Meals are prepared with the consultation of a dietician, and special dietary needs are accommodated.

 Health services—Adult day centers are staffed with clinical professionals who oversee the unique medical needs of each patient.
 In lower-level (social) facilities, medical services may include blood pressure regulation, vision screening, diabetes monitoring, and diet and weight management.
 Higher-level facilities may also offer therapeutic services (e.g. physical therapy, occupational therapy, and speech therapy) as well as chronic condition management.
 Programs caring for individuals with dementia or Alzheimer’s may have additional health specialists on staff to address their unique cognitive challenges.

-Transport—In order to accommodate caregivers’ schedules, many senior day services offer door-to-door transportation.
-Telespond provides free transport to clients within a 12-mile radius, though costs can range from $5 to over $20 nationwide.
+Transport—In order to accommodate caregivers’ schedules, many adult day centers, including Telespond, provide transport to clients.
 Drivers typically operate DOT-certified, licensed and insured vans which are outfitted with lifts to accommodate the needs of clients with disabilities.

 - What activities does Telespond offer its clients?
 Click here to explore our on-site Adult Day Services.